nbaertsch/nbaertsch.github.io/_posts/2021-03-15-htb---passage.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/USBcreator.png">
 <br/>
 So nothing new in linpeas, I am going to check this.
 I ignored it earlier because I assumed I needed nadav's sudo or adm group membership to privesc to root.
-Realizing I don't have password to do anything with sudo, and not seing anything of the bat in fail2ban logs (I really though this would be it...), I will attempt this usbcreator thing.
+Realizing I don't have password to do anything with sudo, and not seeing anything of the bat in fail2ban logs (I really though this would be it...), I will attempt this usbcreator thing.

 <br/>
 <img src="../assets/img/htb/medium/Passage/test.png">
 <br/>
 Okay this is going a bit over my head, but I know it's the right track because: 1.
-It works, and 2. the original blog post about the discovery of this vuln used the name 'nadav' in the poc.
+It works, and 2. the original blog post about the discovery of this vulnerability used the name 'nadav' in the poc.

 <br/>